 Gingrich intends to collect his lectures into a book to be published in June.
 Beyond the specifics of his comments, the Heritage Foundation venue and its evolving history help illustrate Trump's ascendancy.
-Edwin Meese III, President Reagan's attorney general from 1985 to 1988, chairs the Heritage Foundation and attended the lecture, staying long afterwards to chat with attendees.
+Edwin Meese III, President Reagan's attorney general from 1985 to 1988, serves as a senior fellow at the Heritage Foundation and attended the lecture.
+He stayed long afterwards to chat with attendees.

 The foundation represents the conservative establishment.
 It boasts that it is the nation's most influential conservative think tank as well as one of the largest, with 275 employees.

 But, as most notably reported in The Hill newspaper by Jonathan Swan in Billionaire father and daughter linked to Trump shake-up, the foundation has evolved through the years to encompass the funding and energies of Tea Party and alt-right proponents.